getgrav/grav-plugin-lightslider/README.md

     bin/gpm install lightslider

-This will install the LightSlider plugin into your `/user/plugins` directory within Grav.
+This will install the lightSlider plugin into your `/user/plugins` directory within Grav.
 Its files can be found under `/your/site/grav/user/plugins/lightslider`.

 ## Manual Installation